pickup icon

 • Light requirements: full sun to part shade

-• Growth rate/ease: easy to grow, fast growing
+• Growth rate/ease: fast growing, moderately easy to grow

-• Wildlife support: attracts and provides nectar to adult butterflies, bees and other insect pollinators, attracts and supports beneficial and other pest eating insects, caterpillar host plant and larval food source for moths and butterflies, attracts and supports hummingbirds
+• Wildlife support: flowers attract and provide nectar to hummingbirds, adult butterflies, bees and other insect pollinators; overall plant attracts and supports beneficial and other pest eating insects and is a caterpillar host plant and larval food source for native moths and butterflies

-• Native habitat/range: Common in open, sandy or rocky soils along grassy hillsides, meadows and forest edges and openings below 7000 ft. in much of western Oregon, California and Washington.
+• Native habitat/range: grows in open, sandy or rocky soils along grassy hillsides, meadows and forest edges and openings, from near sea-level to 2500m in much of western Oregon, California and Washington.
 Portland Plant List - Yes.

-• Special features & uses: meadowscapes, pollinator gardens, rock gardens, hummingbird and pollinator favorite, bouquets and cut floral arrangements
+• Special features & uses: hummingbird and pollinator favorite; drought-tolerant; functions well in bouquets and cut floral arrangements; landscape uses include meadowscapes, pollinator gardens, rock gardens and greenroofs

 Gardening with Blue Gilia: Sow seed following the instructions below, in relatively open, sunny areas of your yard.
+It tolerates clay, but prefers faster drainage, and is exceptionally drought-tolerant, thereby adding color and habitat value to the driest areas of your yard.
 Pollinators are most attracted to large swaths (i.e. more than 6’x6’) of the same color because most native bees, unlike European honey bees, practice floral fidelity, which means they only forage from one species of plant at a time.
-Consider contrasting Gilia with other pollinator faves like California Poppies or Showy Fleabane for a meadowscape that is truly impressive to insects and gardeners alike.
+Consider contrasting Gilia with other pollinator faves like California poppies, native alliums or showy fleabane for a meadowscape that is truly impressive to insects and gardeners alike.